 In the Army, there's always going to be a need for soldiers who can build things.
-Carpentry and Masonry Specialists, which is categorized as military occupational specialty (MOS) 12W, handle a wide variety of building and masonry duties.
+Carpentry and Masonry Specialists—categorized as a military occupational specialty (MOS) 12W—handle a wide variety of building and masonry duties.
 If you're good with a tool belt and aren't afraid of heights (some of the structures you'll build are quite tall), this may be the Army job for you.

 Duties of MOS 12W

 Soldiers in this job build and maintain structures like trusses and rigging devices.
-You'll assist with combat engineer missions, doing basic carpentry and masonry, and build framing, sheathing fabrication and roofing structures.
-You'll also build concrete forms for columns, slabs and walls.
+You'll assist with combat engineer missions, doing basic carpentry and masonry work, and build framing, sheathing fabrication, and roofing structures.
+You'll also build concrete forms for columns, slabs, and walls.

 Training for Army Concrete and Masonry Specialists

-To prepare for an Army careers as a concrete and masonry specialist you'll undergo ten weeks of Basic Combat Training (boot camp) and nine weeks of Advanced Individual Training (AIT) at Fort Leonard Wood in Missouri.
-As with all Army training, recruits spend part of their time in the field and part in the classroom
+To prepare for an Army career as a concrete and masonry specialist, you'll undergo 10 weeks of Basic Combat Training (boot camp) and nine weeks of Advanced Individual Training (AIT) at Fort Leonard Wood in Missouri.
+As with all Army training, recruits spend part of their time in the field and part of their time in the classroom.

-In order to be eligible for this job, you'll need to score at least an 88 on the general maintenance (GM) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+To be eligible for this job, you'll need to score at least 88 on the general maintenance (GM) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 There is no Department of Defense security clearance needed for this MOS, but you will need normal color vision (no colorblindness), and be able to meet the heavy strength requirement.
-This isn't the job for you if you suffer from vertigo; you have to be able to climb, balance and work in high places on a regular basis.
+It isn't the job for you if you suffer from vertigo; you have to be able to climb, balance and work in high places regularly.
 Chances are good you'll be outdoors a lot of the time.

 This is one of the Army jobs that best prepares you for a steady civilian career.
-You'll be qualified to work in a variety of roles in commercial and residential construction, and may even be prepared to work as a foreman on various job sites.
-Make sure you research any licensing or training requirements in your area, but you'll definitely have the skills needed for these jobs.
+You'll be qualified to work in a variety of roles in commercial and residential construction and may even be prepared to work as a foreman on various job sites.
+Make sure you research any licensing or training requirements in your area, but most likely, you'll already have the skills needed for these jobs.